gdlg-rosarch/marshmallow-rosrelease/docs/quickstart.rst

     result.errors  # => {'email': ['"foo" is not a valid email address.']}

-When validating a collection, the errors dictionary will be keyed on the indicies of invalid items.
+When validating a collection, the errors dictionary will be keyed on the indices of invalid items.

 .. code-block:: python